aryanbhanot05/FEC_Official/README.md

 # 🌿 Foundation of the Energy Collective (FEC)

 A complete, beginner-friendly website for **FEC (Foundation of the Energy Collective)** — built using **React** and **Next.js/Vite**, inspired by the official [feccanada.org](https://feccanada.org).
 The site combines sustainable design principles, accessibility, and modular simplicity with an **earthy, calm visual theme**.
+The website is deployed at [FEC_website](https://fec-official.vercel.app/).

 ---